xyproto/cxx/README.md

     sudo PREFIX=/usr cxx install

-Either `main.cpp` or the C++ source files in the current directory will be used when building with `sm`.
+Either `main.cpp` or the C++ source files in the current directory will be used when building with `cxx`.

 #### Packaging a project into `$pkgdir`: